jordonsc/factorio-quick-start/README.md

 You gain the annoying/tedious things that take time to rebuild, while keeping the essence of the game in-tact.

+Added with the release of Factorio 0.16, a kit that drops a plethora of chests full of enough gear to quickly rebuild a mid-game base without the need of a starter base.

 Kits
 ----
 ### Alpha Kit